Charles Eberle

 Charles Eberle is an American politician from Idaho.
 Eberle is a former Republican member of Idaho House of Representatives.

 Early life

 On February 2, 1942, Eberle was born in Akron, Ohio.

 Education

 Eberle earned a Bachelor of Science degree from University of California, Santa Barbara.
 Eberle earned a Master of Science degree from University of Southern California.

 Career

 In 1964, Eberle served in the United States Navy, until 1967.

-On November 5, 2002, Eberle won the election and became a Republican member of Idaho House of Representatives for District 5, seat B. Enerle defeated Lyndon Harriman and Don Pischner with 53.7% of the votes.
+On November 5, 2002, Eberle won the election and became a Republican member of Idaho House of Representatives for District 5, seat B. Eberle defeated Lyndon Harriman and Don Pischner with 53.7% of the votes.

 Personal life

 Eberle's wife is Connie Eberle.
 Eberle AZ and his family live in Post Falls, Idaho.